sensu/sensu-docs/content/sensu-go/5.15/reference/apikeys.md

 metadata     |
 -------------|------
 description  | Top-level collection of metadata about the API key, including the `name`.
-The `metadata` map is always at the top level of the check definition.
+The `metadata` map is always at the top level of the API key definition.
 This means that in `wrapped-json` and `yaml` formats, the `metadata` scope occurs outside the `spec` scope. required     | true type         | Map of key-value pairs example      | {{< highlight shell >}}"metadata": {